 Course Overview

-You will learn about the genetic processes that occur within living organisms and study how cells work at the sub-cellular and molecular levels so gaining an in-depth understanding of the biochemical function of living organisms, from bacteria to plants, animals, and humans.
+You will learn about the genetic processes that occur within living organisms, and study how cells work at the sub-cellular and molecular levels, gaining an in-depth understanding of the biochemical function of living organisms, from bacteria to plants, animals, and humans.

-You will develop excellent project management skills and learn how to design experiments and plan work programmes.
+You will also develop excellent project management skills, learning how to design experiments and plan work programmes.

 Why Biochemistry and Genetics at Swansea?

-We were one of the first universities in the UK to introduce Genetics as a BSc discipline in the 1960s so we have a very long and respected track record in this field.
+Swansea was one of the first UK universities to introduce Genetics as a BSc discipline in the 1960s, so we have a long and respected track record in this field.

-You will benefit from access to the state-of-the-art research facilities at the Medical School, including bioanalytical equipment such as HPLC, gas chromatography, mass spectrometry, DNA and protein analytical equipment and computer-based image analysers for molecular or cellular studies.
+During your time here, you will benefit from having access to state-of-the-art facilities, including bioanalytical equipment such as high-performance liquid chromatography, gas chromatography, mass spectrometry, DNA and protein analytical equipment, and computer-based image analysis for molecular or cellular studies.

 Your Biochemistry and Genetics Experience